 - Computational Event Theory;

 - Discourse Representation Theory.

 For each core topic, we will initially discuss the relevant facts and approaches from theoretical linguistics, and will then explore the issues which arise for a computational system, including representations and algorithms.
 Assignments for the course will be done in Haskell.

 The lectures and material in this course will be coordinated and integrated with a course taught by Martha Palmer at University of Colorado Boulder, LING 7800/CSCI 7000.

-Your grade for this class is based on several problem sets, two projects, and class participation.
+Your grade for this class is based on several problem sets, a project, and class participation.
 The breakdown is as follows:

 Class Participation – 10%

-Late Policy: Problem sets and projects are due at the beginning of class unless otherwise stated.
+Late Policy: Problem sets and projects are due at 11:59pm on the due date unless otherwise stated.
 For each day your assignment is late, you will lose 5%.
 No extensions will be granted on the due date without a documented reason.